niclash/msg-eval/conclusion.md

 Notable Features of Pulsar
   * Both traditional messaging as well as stream processing supported.
-  * Easier software upgrades and rescaling.
+  * Easier software upgrades and rescaling, thanks to Apache Bookkeeper ledger persistence.
   * Pulsar Functions, similar to Amazon Lamdba.
 Deployable in many ways, incl Kubernetes.
   * Integration with a lot of systems, incl MQTT.
   * Multi-Tenancy, each Tenant with multiple namespaces.
   * Support for strict schemas, or client-specific implementations.
+  * Across-Datacenter replication built-in.